ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/tlsandschannel/webserverrecommendations.md

 Mozilla also have an excellent page on [Server-Side TLS]( https://wiki.mozilla.org/Security/Server_Side_TLS).

 _Below, we will take a look specifically at Windows Server operating systems.
-Linux web servers running Apache or Nginx, with OpenSSL as the security provider will be discussed later._
+Linux web servers running Apache or NGINX, with OpenSSL as the security provider will be discussed later._

-A good place to dive into the specifics of Microsoft's security implementation is the Microsoft Technet blog post on [Demystifying SChannel](https://blogs.technet.microsoft.com/askpfeplat/2017/11/13/demystifying-schannel/)
+A good place to dive into the specifics of Microsoft's security implementation is the Microsoft Technet blog post on [Demystifying Schannel](https://blogs.technet.microsoft.com/askpfeplat/2017/11/13/demystifying-schannel/)

 If the Windows web server is connecting directly to the Internet, and does not use a Webcelerator or Loadbalancer to terminate SSL/TLS connections, then please check the following for your relevant operating system.

 ### Server-Side Protocol Support

 In order to complete a TLS handshake, both parties must support at least one common protocol and cipher suite.
 When discussing the TLS handshake we will use the terms server-side TLS and client-side TLS.

 **Server-Side TLS** - This will be a service, such as a web server which accepts requests and serves content.
 Webmasters and server administrators can configure the server settings to dictate which protocols the server will support for the TLS handshake.
 The following section discusses this is detail